kubernetes/website/docs/admin/garbage-collection.md

 1. `minimum-container-ttl-duration`, minimum age for a finished container before it is garbage collected.
 Default is 0 minute, which means every finished container will be garbaged collected.
-2. `maximum-dead-containers-per-container`, maximum number of old instances to retain per container.
+2. `maximum-dead-containers-per-container`, maximum number of old instances to be retained per container.
 Default is 1.
 3. `maximum-dead-containers`, maximum number of old instances of containers to retain globally.
 Default is -1, which means there is no global limit.